 CSSD project support budgets may be used by project directors at their discretion.
 However, budgets typically include the following: Course relief for a project director (one course per year for two years, alternating in the case of co-project directors; specific terms to be negotiated by the individual project director with the director’s home department and/or center/institute); stipends for two graduate student participants and one graduate student assistant responsible for program support; working group meeting lunches and/or breakfasts; limited support for visiting scholars, public conferences and publications.
 Projects must include at least one public event per year and project directors must be willing to collaborate in the Center’s fundraising efforts.
 Project directors should be prepared to work with the Center to seek additional funding sources.

 Project proposals should not exceed five double-spaced pages and should include a project description, a provisional budget, a short CV for each tentative working group member, and a detailed work plan for group meetings, public events, and the dissemination of project research.
 Proposals should also describe a plan for soliciting and adjudicating applications for working group membership from the wider University community.
 Any anticipated curricular or pedagogical outcomes of the proposed project should be noted.

-Proposals should be directed to CSSD Associate Director Laura Ciolkowski (firstname.lastname@example.org), by or before March 8, 2017.
+Proposals should be directed to CSSD Interim Associate Director Catherine LaSota (firstname.lastname@example.org), by deadline TBD.
 A sample CSSD project proposal is available by request.
 Projects will be selected by the CSSD Executive Committee.
-All applicants will be notified by April 14, 2017.
+All applicants will be notified by late Spring 2018.

 Institute for Research on Women, Gender, and Sexuality; Institute for Research in African-American Studies; Center for the Study of Ethnicity and Race; Institute for Comparative Literature and Society; and Barnard Center for Research on Women.